 The equivalent education levels are as follows:

-Over the course of your Apprenticeship, you will be visited in the workplace by your Trainer Assessor, observed carrying out day-to-day activities, and asked further questions to explore and assess your knowledge.
-Evidence of your competency will be collected by you and your Trainer Assessor throughout the Apprenticeship, and at the end of each module there will be a milestone review.
-Most Apprenticeships require an assessment at the end of the programme.
+Over the course of your apprenticeship, you will be visited in the workplace by your Trainer Assessor and will be observed carrying out day-to-day activities and asked further questions to explore and assess your knowledge.
+Evidence of your competency will be collected by you and your Trainer Assessor throughout your apprenticeship, and at the end of each module there will be a milestone review.
+Most apprenticeships require an assessment at the end of the programme.